-Thanks to the bank, I learned about business, marketing and digital reputation.
-A brand needs to listen to its online audience, so they can be provided with tailored content that meets their needs.
-That gives a positive image of the company, especially if one included agents that would give answers to users’ queries in less than one hour.
+Thanks to the bank, I learned about business, marketing, and digital reputation.
+A brand needs to listen to its online audience so they can be provided with tailored content that meets their needs.
+That gives a positive image of the company, especially if one included agents that would provide answers to users’ queries in less than one hour.
 I could easily see why social media became the new market niche for businesses:

 I also learned that the best brand ambassadors are its own employees.
 I gave in: I joined Facebook, Twitter, Instagram… and tried many others.
 I combined my personal and professional sides with them.
 I was pleasantly surprised to find out how easy it was to use social media, how accessible information was all of a sudden, how cool the shared content was, and how it seemed to be suited for my needs and interests.
 I also liked the variety of tools one could use to communicate.